NRLParticipation/NRL-Cookbook/docs/administrators/grant-review.md

 ---

-## Medium complexity: structured review workflow
+## Medium complexity: Structured Review Workflow

 Use this when you want a systematic, section-by-section assessment aligned to your internal review criteria.
 Share the application files and any required checklists before running the prompt.